sshyran/ircjsbot/README.md

 # About
-This is an IRC client/bot, its main purpose is to test the [experimental branch of IRC-js](https://github.com/gf3/IRC-js/tree/nlogax/experimental).
+This is an IRC client/bot, its main purpose is to test the [~~experimental~~ master branch of IRC-js](https://github.com/gf3/IRC-js/tree/master).
-Most work goes into [IRC-js](https://github.com/gf3/IRC-js/tree/nlogax/experimental), and is then used and evaluated here.
+Most work goes into [IRC-js](https://github.com/gf3/IRC-js/tree/master), and is then used and evaluated here.
-The plugin API lives in here, but once we're happy with it, it'll probably move into [IRC-js branch](https://github.com/gf3/IRC-js/tree/nlogax/experimental).
-Oh, there's a rudimentary [IRC server](https://github.com/gf3/IRC-js/blob/nlogax/experimental/spec/server.js)used for testing, if you like hacking on servers.
-Anyway, there's a variety of fun stuff to hack on, please do!

 ## Installation
 Clone the repository, run `npm install` in the root folder of the repository.